MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 - Possible errors and solutions (Not extensive!!)

 ### Note
 > Before proceeding into following steps, make sure you have root access on the system.
-If you don't, contact the ***Data Warehouse Working Group*** in order to get the root access.
+If you don't, contact the ***Data Warehouse Work Group*** in order to get the root access.

 ## Java Installation
 You can install Java on a machine running with Ubuntu following the steps: